-SPS 101 Introduction to Plant Science - 4 hrs.
+- NRE 101 Introduction to Plant Science 4 hrs.
 Study of the fundamental principles of science as related to the basic aspects of plant growth, morphology, physiology, ecology, propagation, and utilization.
-Prerequisite: None (Offered Fall) SPS 170 Introduction to Environmental Science - 3 hrs.
+Prerequisite: None (Offered Fall) - NRE 170 Introduction to Environmental Science 3 hrs.
 A study of man both as a dominant force and as an inseparable part of the ecosphere.
-The course covers basic ecological concepts, pollution and pollution control, resources and resource use, human manipulation of ecosystems, the law and environmental problems, the urban environment, problems of population growth, and discussion of other specific environmental issues.
-Prerequisite: None (Offered Spring) SPS 251 Introduction to Soil Science - 4 hrs.
+Basic ecological concepts, pollution and pollution control, resources and resource use, human manipulation of ecosystems, the law and environmental problems, the urban environment, problems of population growth, and discussion of other specific environmental issues.
+Prerequisite: None (Offered Spring) - NRE 223 Introduction to Environmental Health Science 3 hrs.
+The fundamental of environmental health, covering environmental control agencies, elements of the environment suffering from pollution, environmental pollutants and their sources, effects of environmental pollution, and methods of pollution control.
+Prerequisite: SPS 170, BIO 101, 101L, CHEM 101 and CHEM 101L or Instructor's consent.
+Offered Fall and Spring. - NRE 251 Introduction to Soil Science 4 hrs.
 Fundamental principles of soil science, a comprehensive study of physical, chemical, and biological properties of soils and their applications to crop production and other land uses.
 (Audio-tutorial).
-Prerequisite: None (Offered Fall) SPS 281 Introduction to Forestry - 3 hrs.
+Prerequisite: None (Offered Fall) - NRE 281 Introduction to Forestry 3 hrs.
 Principles and practices of forestry.
 Brief treatment of forest tree biology, dendrology, forest ecology, hydrology, insects and diseases, mensuration, silvicultural methods, products, economics, and management.
-Prerequisite: None (Offered Fall) SPS 282 Dendrology - 3 hrs.
+Prerequisite: None (Offered Spring & Fall) - NRE 282 Dendrology 3 hrs.
 Identification, classification, and taxonomy of the commercially and ecologically important forest plants in the United States.
-Prerequisite: None (Offered Fall) SPS 286 Wildlife Biology and Identification - 3 hrs.
+Prerequisite: None (Offered Fall) - NRE 286 Wildlife Biology and Identification 3 hrs.
 Identification, distribution, life history, and behavior of North American amphibians, reptiles, birds and mammals.
-Emphasis is placed upon ecological and zoological aspects of special relevance to management.
-Also, this is a laboratory and field course in species identification, techniques of age and sex determination, and behavior analysis.
-Prerequisite: none (Offered Spring) SPS 350 Soil Morphology, Genesis, and Classification - 4 hrs.
-Soil characteristics used in soil survey and identification, factors and processes of soil formation and principles of soil classification systems.
-Prerequisite: SPS 251 (Offered Fall, Odd Years) SPS 351 Soil and Water Conservation - 3 hrs.
+Emphasis on ecological and zoological aspects of special relevance to management.
+A laboratory and field course in species identification, techniques of age and sex determination, and behavior analysis.
+Prerequisite: none (Offered Spring) - NRE 350 Soil Morphology, Genesis, and Classification - 4 hrs.
+Soil characteristics used in soil survey and identification, factors and processes of soil formation and principles of soil classification systems are addressed.
+Prerequisite: NRE 251 (Offered Fall, Odd Years) - NRE 351 Soil and Water Conservation - 3 hrs.
 A study of soil and water conservation principles as related to wind and water erosion control, water utilization and runoff control, irrigation and drainage principles relating to crop production.
-Prerequisites: SPS 251 and junior or senior standing (Offered Spring, Even Years) SPS 360 Cooperative Education - Credits variable, but should not exceed six semester hours.
-Relevant job-related experiences are arranged with federal and state government or with private industry.
+Prerequisites: NRE 251 and junior or senior standing (Offered Spring, Even Years) - NRE 360 Cooperative Education Credits variable, but should not exceed six semester hours.
+Relevant jobrelated experiences are arranged with federal and state government or with private industry.
 Prior approval by student's advisor is required.
-Prerequisite: None (Offered Summer) SPS 365 Introduction to Geographic Information Systems - 3 hrs.
+Prerequisite: None (Offered Summer) - NRE 365 Introduction to Geographic Information Systems 3 hrs.
 An introduction to computer-assisted geographic analysis technology used in the management, assessment, and inventory of natural resources.
-Prerequisite: None (Offered Fall, Even Years) SPS 366 Climate and Global Change - 4 hrs.
-Climate and global change; relationships between the sun and the earth, the global structure and variations of the atmosphere and oceans, and the influence of humans and natural processes on the climate system and its variability.
-Limited to students participating in the HSCaRS Summer Enrichment Program (Offered Summer)
+Prerequisite: None (Offered Fall) - NRE 366 Climate and Global Change 4 hrs.
+Climate and global change; relationships between the sun and the earth; the global structure and variations of the atmosphere and oceans; and the influence of humans and natural processes on the climate system and its variability.
+(Offered Summer)